 The code chunk below imports the data in individual spreadsheets

-.
+contained in ./data/zip_data/.
 To do this, I create a

 dataframe that includes the list of all files in that directory and the

 complete path to each file.
-As a next step, I map
+As a next step, I map over

-paths and import data using the read_csv
+paths and import data using the read_csv function.
+Finally,

-the result of map
+I unnest the result of map.

 full_df =